History Of Public Footwear

 People from both cities and rural areas began to use shoes or slippers daily.

-1900s so far: shoes such as fashion and identity
+1900s so far: shoes as fashion and identity

-In the 1900s, not only footwear was a claim, but a big fashion industry:
+In the 1900s, not only was footwear a claim, but also a big fashion industry:

-New materials such as rubber, synthetic leather and foam made shoes lighter and cheaper.
+New materials such as rubber, synthetic leather, and foam have made shoes lighter and cheaper.

-Slippers or flip-flops are common in warm climate, but can be seen as random or informal in some surroundings.
+Slippers or flip-flops are common in warm climates, but can be seen as random or informal in some surroundings.

 Public barefoot is now rare and is often discouraged, except for specific cultures or events.